 GASB Statement No. 75 "Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions."
 The statement establishes accounting and financial reporting requirements related to other postemployment benefits (OPEB), replacing GASB Statements No. 45 and No. 57.
-The statement is effective for fiscal years beginning after June 15, 2017.
+The statement is effective for the fiscal year ending June 30, 2018.
 Management has not yet determined the financial impact of this statement on the Water Board.